qmk/qmk_firmware/keyboards/handwired/tractyl_manuform_ct/readme.md

 - Uses 97% of flash space (*room to improve...but not much room for much else*)

 ## Code
 I started by copying Drashna's userspace and the tractyl_manuform keyboard, and by the end stripped out everything I didn't need/understand.
+See my userspace for more code.

 ### Build environment
 Be sure to follow the QMK docs on getting your build environment working.